ldrozdz93/cpp-visitor-pattern/BENCHMARK.md

 for (auto _ : benchmark_state){
     for (auto& visitable : objects){
-        /* visit the visitable with the tested strategy */ }
+        /* visit the visitable with the tested strategy */ /* to just return a hard-coded int based on the type */ }
 }
 ```